Tax Planning in Concord, MO

 • Cemetery organizations

-If you are older than 70½, you can make what's called a qualified charitable distribution by transferring up to $100,000 a year from a traditional IRA directly to a charity without having to pay taxes on it.
-If you are 72 or older, that transfer qualifies as your required minimum distribution.
+If you are over 70½, you can make what's referred to as a qualified charitable distribution by transferring a maximum of $100,000 a year from a traditional IRA directly to a charity without having to pay taxes on it.
+If you are 72 or older, that donation counts as your required minimum distribution.

 Tax Planning for Concord, MO Business Owners